 If you want to file a wrongful death suit against another driver, you have two years to take action.
 New York Estates, Powers, and Trusts (EPT) 5-4.1 notes that this time period begins on the same day your loved one passes.
 As such, you have less time than you think you might to act on your family’s behalf.

 This statute of limitations is notably shorter than the one offered in personal injury cases.
-That’s why our fatal car accident lawyers in NY move to quickly bring your wrongful death case before a county clerk.
+That’s why our New York fatal car accident lawyers move to quickly bring your wrongful death case before a county clerk.
 Failure to initiate a claim within the timeframe laid out in the statute of limitations may limit your ability to seek justice and compensation for your loss.

 What to Expect from a NY Wrongful Death Case